Memo To 2022 Candidates Who Were Successful (Won Outright) In The Primary ElectionPosted in Main

-With the exception of partial public funding candidates who must return any and all unused primary election public funds to the Commission by August 28, 2020, any funds remaining in your campaign account after the November 3rd General Election must be spent by November 3, 2024 unless a new Organizational Report is filed on the Candidate Filing System on or before November 3, 2024.
+With the exception of partial public funding candidates who must return any and all unused public funds to the Commission by September 2, 2022, any funds remaining in your campaign account after the August 13th Primary Election must be spent by August 13, 2026 unless a new Organizational Report is filed on or before August 13, 2026.
 Campaign funds may also be used as provided in HRS §11-381 or returned to contributors until four (4) years from the date of the election for which the campaign funds were received.
 Funds that are not used or returned to contributors shall escheat to the Hawaii Election Campaign Fund (“HECF”).
 See, HRS §11-384(c).
 Notably, for those candidates who are term limited, contributions may be sought only if the committee has no surplus and has unpaid expenses or loans (see Hawaii Administrative Rules (“HAR”) §3-160-31(b)(2)).
-If this does not apply and you intend to seek contributions to run for elective office, then you must amend your Organizational Report on the CFS to notify the Commission and the public of the office you intend to run for in the next subsequent election within 10 days of receiving contributions or making or incurring expenditures of more than $100 for that office.
-The contribution limits of the 2022 or 2024 election period will apply to these contributors.
+If this does not apply and you intend to seek contributions to run for elective office, then you must amend your Organizational Report to notify the Commission and the public of the office you intend to run for in the next subsequent election within 10 days of receiving contributions or making or incurring expenditures of more than $100 for that office.
+Depending on the office sought, the contribution limits of the 2024 or 2026 election period will apply to these contributors.

 - Donate to any community service, educational, youth, recreational, charitable, scientific, or literary organization up to no more than twice the maximum amount that one person may contribute to your office (see, HRS §11-381(a)(3));